 Computational Thinking, Algorithms and Programming:

-This unit focuses on algorithms, how sound, image and video are represented on a computer and programming techniques.
+This unit focuses on algorithms, how sound, image and video are represented in computer systems as binary and programming techniques.

 Programming project: Students create solutions to computing tasks chosen from a set of options supplied by the exam board.